vzhz/long_haul/README.md

 23. Wrote re: fixing MITOC admin stuff

-24. Should also sign up MITOC as an org this week
+24. Should also sign up MITOC as an org this week [David did this]

+25. Learned about [meditation beads](https://en.wikipedia.org/wiki/Buddhist_prayer_beads) from Matthias

+26. Went to talk about moderating vulva project (see phone images for notes)

+27.